 What happens after I make a complaint?

-First, we have to decide if your complaint is about something we can investigate.We do not always investigate a complaint.
+We have to decide if your complaint is about something we can investigate.
 If we cannot investigate your complaint, we will explain why.

 When we receive your complaint, our staff will contact you.
 Depending on your preference, this will be by phone or email.
 We may ask you to provide extra information, such as a copy of your NDIS plan.